jozsefkovacsacc/bevel/docs/source/operations/adding_new_storageclass.md

 k8_templates:
   sample-sc: sample_sc.tpl
 ```
-3. Set the `component_name` variable to `sample-sc` (variable created in step 2) in the task `Create Storage Class`, located in `platforms/hyperledger-indy/configuration/deploy-network.yaml`
+3. Set the `component_name` variable to `sample-sc` (variable created in step2) in the task `Create Storage Class`, located in `platforms/hyperledger-indy/configuration/deploy-network.yaml`

 <a name = "quorum"></a>
 ## Adding a new storage class for Quorum